Spirent/iTest-assets/Libraries/DUTs/Community/di_ciena/README.md

 nni_port |
 cir |
 bundle_flag |
-vpls_counter | Counter that controls whether all or limited ERS configuration needs to be done.
+vpls_counter | Counter that controls whether all or limited ERS configuration needs to be done.<br>For multiple VPLS configuration with bundle flag, only CVLAN needs to be incremented.<br>Some configuration needs to be done only first time<br>
-For multiple VPLS configuration with bundle flag, only CVLAN needs to be incremented.
+service |
-Some configuration needs to be done only first time service | priority |
+priority |
 ### config_ews